Soficity of free extensions of effective subshifts: Soficity of free extensions

 In the branching layer $\boldsymbol{B}$ we produce a structure suitable for parallel computation.
 Namely, we shall use the information from $\boldsymbol{D}$ and in each induced copy of $\ZZ \times \{0,1\}^*$ (or $\ZZ/n\ZZ \times \{0,1\}^*$) we will seed symbols in each position $(n,\epsilon)$ which will act as computation tapes of size $1$.
 Each time we advance on the tree, each computation nondeterministically chooses to move to one branch of the tree and extend its computation tape to the right by one place.
 As the number of possible branchings grows exponentially, there exist choices which enable each position to extend its own rooted computation tape to the right without ever colliding with the other tapes.
 This will also eliminate the possibility of witnessing any proper quotients of $\ZZ$ induced by $\boldsymbol{D}$.
 See~\Cref{fig:branchescomputation} for an illustration of this construction.

-Next we use the information from the branching layer $\boldsymbol{B}$ to simulate a Turing machine rooted on every position of $H$, this simulation is encoded in the computation layer $\boldsymbol{C}$.
-The Turing machine will enumerate forbidden pattern codings for $X$.
+Next we use the information from the branching layer $\boldsymbol{B}$ to construct a computation layer $\boldsymbol{C}$ whose purpose is to simulate a Turing machine rooted on every position of $H$ that enumerates forbidden pattern codings for $X$.
 As soon as a forbidden pattern coding is produced, each word in its description will be replaced by a geodesic (using the algorithm for the word problem of the group).
-Next, a ``search'' subroutine will start, in which the computation layer $\boldsymbol{C}$ will locally interact with the tentacle layer $\boldsymbol{T}$.
-This tentacle layer grows ``tentacles'' from the leftmost position of every computation layer which blindly follow the geodesic path and check if a symbol occurs in some position in $H$ and bring the information back to the computation layer.
+Next, a ``search'' subroutine will start, in which the computation layer $\boldsymbol{C}$ will locally interact with the tentacle layer $\boldsymbol{T}$; This tentacle layer grows ``tentacles'' from the leftmost position of every computation layer which follow the geodesic path and check if a symbol occurs in some position in $H$ and bring the information back to the computation layer.
 We will show that there is a choice of branchings such that no tentacles attached to distinct computations collide.
 The reason behind turning the words into geodesics is to ensure that the tentacles do not collide with themselves.

 If either two computation tapes collide, two tentacles collide, or a forbidden pattern coding is found to occur in $A^H$, then we force the occurrence of a forbidden pattern.
 This will ensure that the configurations of $A^H$ which belong on $X$ are exactly those that occur as projections to the $A^H$-layer of configurations of $Z$, thus showing that $Z$ root-factors onto $X$.